Canonicalizing zeta generators: genus zero and genus one: Deriving the topological map from the sphere to the torus

 where the iterated integration is taken over the simplex $0< z_1< \cdots< z_r< 1$, and the convention for expanding path-ordered exponentials is \beq \Biggl(\int_0^1 J(z)\Biggr)=1+\sum_{r= 1}^{\infty} \int_0^1 J(z_r) \int_0^{z_r} J(z_{r-1}) \cdots \int_0^{z_3} J(z_2) \int_0^{z_2} J(z_1) \, . \eeq The endpoint divergences in (\ref{kzapp.02}) are understood to be regularized by passing to shuffle-regularized versions (\ref{appMZV.03}) of the MZVs in the expansion of $\Phi(x,y)$.

 The zeta generators in genus zero are given by the Ihara derivations $D_{g_w}$ associated to the polynomials $g_w$, which act on the free Lie algebra ${\rm Lie}[x,y]$ via \beq D_{g_w}(x) = 0 \, , \ \ \ \ D_{g_w}(y) = [y,g_w(x,y)]\, ; \eeq they can be interpreted as the coefficient of $\zeta_w$ in the holonomies of $J(x,y;z)$ w.r.t.\ the loops around $z=0$ and $z=1$, respectively.
-More specifically, (\ref{kzapp.03}) extracts the {\em linearized} monodromy of the loops ${\cal C}_x$ and ${\cal C}_y$ around $z=0$ and $z=1$ anchored at the origin as drawn in Figure \ref{figsphere}, where only the first power of $2\pi i$ is retained:
+More specifically, (\ref{kzapp.03}) extracts the {\em linearized} monodromy of the loops ${\cal C}_x$ and ${\cal C}_y$ around $z=0$ and $z=1$ anchored at the tangential base point from 0 to 1 as drawn in Figure \ref{figsphere}, where only the first power of $2\pi i$ is retained: